aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 Create a new WildRydes Serverless Backend stack by launching a CloudFormation stack based on the **ServerlessBackend.yaml** file in the module 2 folder.
 Name the stack `WildRydesBackend`.

+This WildRydes backend CloudFormation template will provision your API Gateway deployment with Lambda functions for compute, a DynamoDB database for persistence, and an S3 bucket for photo uploads which will be used in module 3.
+Additionally, the necessary function invocation permissions and execution role for the Lambda function will also be provisioned.

 Region Name | Region Code | Launch
 ------|-----|-----
 US East (N. Virginia) | us-east-1 | [![Launch Serverless Backend in us-east-1](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=WildRydesBackend&templateURL=https://s3.amazonaws.com/wildrydes-us-east-1/Auth/2_ServerlessAPI/ServerlessBackend.yaml)